IMPORTANT SAFETY INFORMATION

 COMETRIQ may cause other serious side effects, including:

 - Blood clots, stroke, heart attack, and chest pain.
-Get emergency help right away if you have:
+Get emergency help right away if you get:

 - swelling or pain in your arms or legs